-Note that agricultural water will need to meet specific PSR provisions; however, the FDA is currently reviewing the agricultural water criteria in the PSR, and we anticipate FDA clarification around agricultural water requirements (all of subpart E of the PSR).
+Note that agricultural water will need to meet specific PSR provisions; however, the FDA is currently reviewing the pre-harvest agricultural water criteria in the PSR, and we anticipate FDA clarification around agricultural water requirements (all of subpart E of the PSR).
+Harvest and post-harvest agricultural water must meet the standard of no detectable E. coli per 100 mL sample, and the standard must be maintained throughout its use.